 First, if you want to understand the context of early Christianity, it’s useful to understand what these ideas were that were circulating at the time.
 Most of these concepts are not found in the Old Testament, where Satan is barely mentioned, and when he is, he is part of God’s divine council and acts in the role of an Adversary or Prosecutor.
 He does nothing without God’s permission.

-However, by the time the New Testament is written, clearly the idea of Satan and demonic forces plays a large role in the everyday lives of Jesus and his early followers.
+However, by the time the New Testament is written, clearly, the idea of Satan and demonic forces play a large role in the everyday lives of Jesus and his early followers.
 The New Testament authors never explain what demons are – they assume their readers know.
 So if we, as modern readers, want to understand how they understood these concepts, we have to look at some of the other literature circulating at the time.

-Second, millennialist movements and apocalyptic beliefs are still popular in our modern times.
+Second, millennialist movements and apocalyptic beliefs are still popular in modern times.
 The end times still play a looming role in many Christian denominations.
 Radical doomsday sects like Heaven’s gate make news every few years with groups believing the world will end on a specific date.
 Within Judaism, there are Zionist and other modern Jewish messianic movements that predict the coming of a new age.

 Third, our popular culture loves to think about post-apocalyptic times.
 From the Walking Dead to The Road to HBO’s The Leftovers, we wonder if we could survive in a different world.
 What might that world look like, and what skills would we need to survive?